 Say “When you can ask me in a regular voice, I’ll help you.”
 Try telling them that you can’t understand whining to encourage them to talk in a different voice.

 If they are over 5 years old, charge them for whining.
 Every whine costs a penny or nickel.
 They put they money into a jar, so they can see how much they are whining.
 If they go a full day without whining, they get the money back.

 Set ground rules when you are out.
 If they don’t whine, maybe they get a piece of gum or a sticker.
 If they do whine, even once, all bets are off.

 6. If Your Child Whines, Try Positive Reinforcement to Break The Habit

 Note if your child self-corrects.
 This is huge!
 They are recognizing behavior in need of a shift.
 Reward this!
 If they stop whining and ask for something politely, praise the nice voice.
 “I love when you talk in such a nice voice.
 It makes me so happy!”

 Think about why they are whining.
 If it is more than normal, what do they need?
 Have you been extra busy?
 Has there been any sort of a life change recently?
 Would one on one time help?
 At the end of the day, all our kids want is our time and love.

 Compliment your child for doing a great job of asking nicely, and reward him by saying YES a few more times during that day, just because he asked nicely.
 “Well, I would have said no to ice cream, because we had some last night, but since you asked so nicely, let’s go for it!”

-Practice Proactive Parenting
+Practice Proactive Parenting with a Whiny Kid

 Kids thrive on a schedule, especially younger kids, who might be more likely to whine.
 Before you get angry, check to make sure that their basic needs are met.
 Hunger and tiredness would make anyone whine!